Milnor fibre boundary of a non-isolated surface singularity: The plumbing calculus

 A special, `degenerate' version of this is the operation

 where both graphs represent a manifold with boundary obtained from $S^3$ by removing the tubular neighbourhoods of two Hopf link--components.

-In the presence of a multiplicity system, all the above operations can be extended with the corresponding multiplicities too in a natural and unique way such that the formulae (\ref{eq:2.2.1}) stay stable under the operation.
-We emphasize again, that if a non--arrowhead vertex supports a dash--arrow, then its multiplicity is irrelevant.
+In the presence of a multiplicity system, all the above operations can be extended with taking the corresponding multiplicities into account in a natural and unique way such that the formulae (\ref{eq:2.2.1}) stay stable under the operations.
+We emphasize again, that the multiplicity of the dash--arrows is not well--defined, hence if a non--arrowhead vertex supports a dash--arrow, then its Euler number is not well--defined either. \end{bekezdes}